lune-climate/spreadsheet-offset-tool/README.md

   -h, --help            show this help message and exit -i INPUT_FILE, --input-file INPUT_FILE
-                        The input CSV spreadsheet file -o OUTPUT_FILE, --output-file OUTPUT_FILE
-                        The output path where the tool will store thre results as a CSV spreadsheet -l LOGO_FILE, --logo-file LOGO_FILE
+                        The input CSV spreadsheet file -l LOGO_FILE, --logo-file LOGO_FILE
                         The path to a file with the company logo (.jpg, .jpeg or .png) -b BENEFICIARY, --beneficiary BENEFICIARY